 Eligibility: Any tobacco related topic may be submitted under the Research Award mechanism.
-Please note the changes in the "Scientific Eligibility Criteria" section and the refined definition of tobacco-relatedness.
+Please note the changes in the "Scientific Eligibility Criteria" section.

 Letter of Intent Requirement: A letter of Intent is required for the Research Award mechanism.
-It will be used to assess the application eligibility requirement of tobacco-relatedness and alignment with TRDRP goals as outlined in the Introduction.
+It will be used to assess the application eligibility and potential impact of the proposed research on California's tobacco control efforts as outlined in the most recent TEROC Plan and California Endgame Policy Platform linked here.